completed

 There were significant technical and editorial challenges to overcome.
 Crafting these stories need not be a burdensome task.
 How might we lean on automation to identify features in text to choose the most appropriate graphical treatments?

-Phase One: Making it happen
+Phase one: making it happen

 In June 2019 we began the first six-week phase of the project, to determine if building what is proposed would be technically feasible.
 We studied health stories to identify common structural elements and entities, to better understand the visual elements we would need to assemble.
 We built prototypes of entity detection and image lookup services, and a renderer with templates for recurring panel types, such as quotations, statistics, and graphical symbols.
 We joined these together with a simple web app that let a user input some text, then review and tweak the comic panel that it has generated.